-Re: Massachusetts State College Building Authority (the "Authority") Project Revenue Bonds, Series 2014A (the "Series 2014A Bonds")
+Re: Massachusetts State College Building Authority (the "Authority") Project Revenue Bonds, Series 2014B (Green Bonds), Project Revenue Bonds, Series 2014C and Refunding Revenue Bonds, Series 2014D (the "Series 2014 Bonds")

-We have acted as bond counsel to the Authority in connection with the issuance by the Authority of the Series 2014A Bonds pursuant to (i) Chapter 703 of the Acts of 1963, as amended (the "Act"), and (ii) the Trust Agreement dated as of November 1, 1994 between the Authority and U. S. Bank National Association, as successor trustee (the "Trustee"), as amended and restated by the Fifteenth Supplemental Trust Agreement dated as of December 1, 2009, as further amended by the Eighteenth Supplemental Trust Agreement dated as of December 1, 2010, as further amended by the Twenty-second Supplemental Trust Agreement dated as of January 1, 2012, and as supplemented by the Twenty-sixth Supplemental Trust Agreement dated as of January 1, 2014 (the "Trust Agreement").
+We have acted as bond counsel to the Authority in connection with the issuance by the Authority of the Series 2014 Bonds pursuant to (i) Chapter 703 of the Acts of 1963, as amended (the "Act"), and (ii) the Trust Agreement dated as of November 1, 1994 between the Authority and U. S. Bank National Association, as successor trustee (the "Trustee"), as amended and restated by the Fifteenth Supplemental Trust Agreement dated as of December 1, 2009, as further amended by the Eighteenth Supplemental Trust Agreement dated as of December 1, 2010, as further amended by the Twenty-second Supplemental Trust Agreement dated as of January 1, 2012, and as supplemented and further amended by the Twenty-seventh Supplemental Trust Agreement dated as of December 1, 2014 (the "Trust Agreement").
 In such capacity, we have examined the law and such certified proceedings and other documents as we have deemed necessary to render this opinion, including without limitation the Contract for Financial Assistance, Management and Services dated as of February 1, 2003, as amended (the "Contract"), between the Authority and The Commonwealth of Massachusetts (the "Commonwealth"), acting by and through the Board of Higher Education (the "Board").